winningproduct/learn-portal/content/4-plan/06-quality-assurance-plan.md

 ---

 ## Why
-Quality Assurance Plan is a critical part of any project, as it enables to agree a set of quality targets with the customers.
-It helps to;
+QA plan is critically important to ensure the quality of the product or service.
+It helps to,

 - Encourage consume trust and confidence in the business and helps the business compete with others in the same market.
 - Monitoring and controlling the level of quality which further indicates the level of adherence to the targets.
-- Direct and facilitate the establishment of quality assurance activities within process used to deliver right product and services to the client.
+- Helps to  establish quality assurance activities within process used to deliver right product and services to the client.
 - Enhance the quality of the product.
 - Describes the specific document standards, practices, procedures to be applied within the process used to deliver.
 - Objects to be addressed.